mikesm11/EasyPnP/easypnp_networksys_cz/model/README.md

 # credentials.py
 :page_facing_up:
-The file serve to store user credentials to the controller, to the particular device and to the Cisco ISE.
+This file serve to store user credentials to the controller, to the particular device and to the Cisco ISE.
 The content is a `Credentials` class with 8 global variables that are accessible to other parts.
 The user credentials are stored only when the program runs into these variables.
 If the program is restarted, the credentials are not stored anywhere.

 # client.py
 :page_facing_up: